popcron/gizmos/README.md

 ## Custom drawers
 The ability to add custom drawers is possible.
 Inherit from the `Drawer` class and implement the `Draw` method.
 To see an example of drawing a line using a custom drawer, look at the `LineDrawer.cs` file.

+The `Draw` method takes in a ref parameter to a Vector3 array as the buffer, and then a params array of objects.
+The method expects to return the number of points allocated to the buffer.
+For example, if renderering a single line, allocate the two points at buffer[0] and buffer[1], and return 2.
+If the number returned is not the same as the amount of points actually used, then the end result of the drawn element will look incorrect and corrupt.

 ## API
 - `Gizmos.Line` = Draws a line from point a to b.
 Equivalent to Gizmos.DrawLine
 - `Gizmos.Square` = Draws a 2D square in the XY plane